Background check basics

 Employment verifications include verification of past employment for a maximum of 7 years, whereas education verifications only targets the highest degree obtained.

-With the Positive Adjudication Matrix, you have the ability to limit the reporting period for all, or certain types, of criminal records.
+With our Assess adjudication suite, you have the ability to limit the reporting period for all, or certain types, of criminal records.

 Ultimately, the answer to “what does a background check show” depends on the type of background check ordered.